How to Grow Sweet Potatoes

 Like all good homesteaders, I put off digging up the sweet potatoes as long as possible.

-Once the 100 day experiment (Food Challenge) ended – I could shop at stores again and buy normal potatoes again and eat again.
+Once the 101-day experiment (Food Challenge) ended – I could shop at stores again and buy normal potatoes again and eat again.
 There was no driving motivation to dig up the orange tubers.
 After all, I don’t even like sweet potatoes.
 And digging up potatoes is a pain.
-If any one tells you that digging up the potatoes is the best part of growing potatoes they are liars.
+If anyone tells you that digging up the potatoes is the best part of growing potatoes they are liars.
 It is not the best part.
 I do my best to procrastinate, delegate and bribe my children to dig up potatoes so I don’t have to.

 Well, the day came and the vines were destroyed in one night by a horrid, freezing frost.
 The days were only getting shorter and colder.
 It was either dig like the wind or donate the tubers to mother earth in the name of compost.